To Top

 Salesforce Developer License

-Key features:
+Key points:

-• Not for production use.
+• Not intended for live or production environments.

 Salesforce Platform License

-Key features:
+Key points:

-• You can access standard and custom objects, reports, dashboards, and automation tools like Flow.
-However, you cannot access core CRM features such as Leads, Opportunities, Cases, or Campaigns.
+• Access to standard and custom objects, reports, dashboards, and automation tools like Flow.

 both versions come with core features like: